 The question ‘why is there suddenly more trauma?’ is often heard.
 With everything I know about trauma, which by now is quite a lot, I have long had a strong sense that there isn’t actually more trauma.
 However, I was not quite able to articulate clearly why I felt that, beyond believing we are starting to recognise it more.
 As I read Rutger Bregman’s book ‘Utopia for Realists’, a lot is suddenly falling into place.
 He does not articulate the situation related to trauma, but what he describes gives me language for my long-held view.

-Continue reading “(Why) Is There More Trauma Now?”Tag: #relationships
+Continue reading “(Why) Is There More Trauma Now?”Children Need More Than a Loving Family

 There is much mention of children’s need for a loving family on social media and in advocacy campaigns.
 Particularly from those working in child protection reform.
 There is no doubt that children absolutely do need this.
 However, as someone who grew up in a loving family, I need to tell you that that is not enough.